anhnguyendepocen/M335/docs/class_tasks/task07_details.md

-## Task 7: World Data Investigations - Part 2
+## Task 7: Data to Answer Questions
 ### Background

-The [Our World in Data](https://ourworldindata.org/){target="blank"} website has world data.
-It is nice that they have provided graphics and then the data that they used to generate the graphics.
-Once again, we are going to recreate some of their visualizations in R and then make them better.
+Finding good data takes time, and can take longer than the time to tidy your data.
+This task could easily take 3-6 hours to find the data you need for your [semester project](https://byuistats.github.io/M335/project.html).
+After you find good data sources make sure to complete the remaining tasks.

  * [Homework Schedule](../homework_schedule.html)